h-jimenez/study-projects/README.md

 ## Personnal project :
 ### Microtone - _Microtonal MIDI tuner_
-1. Functionalities :
+1. Features :
     - Select a microtonal scale and a root key.
-Microtone remaps inputs with according pitch starting from the root key note.
+Microtone remaps inputs with according pitch starting from the root key note using pitchwheel messages through MPE.
     - Scale circle showing the repartition of notes along the scale.
     - Real-time visualization of notes played (key and cents variations).
 2. In future updates :